pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

     return f"Meal plan created and sent to the provider: {meal} for {date} by team member {context_variables['id']}"
 ```

-As you can notice, the function simply returns a string or a type that has a **str** representation, without needing to manage complex messages—everything happens under the hood.
+As you can see, the function simply returns a string or a type that has a **str** representation, without needing to manage complex messages—everything happens under the hood.

 ```python
 def get_expenses_tool(context_variables):